Word and Action: Instant Theatre and other forms of practice

 Travelling throughout Britain Ireland and Europe, Word and Action produced plays, theatre, poetry and artwork, specialized in Instant Theatre and ran creative language workshops and courses doing work with schools, businesses and all sections of community, encouraging creativity and language improvement.
 It worked primarily in schools, but it also worked in prisons, day centres with a range of difficult to reach audiences.

 In the early sixties the founder RG Gregory had worked with a number of theatre-in-the-round pioneers, including Stephen Joseph, Peter Cheeseman and Alan Ayckbourne.
 By the late 1960s he had devised Instant Theatre as a way of trying to eliminate manipulation within the practice of participatory theatre in schools.

 Broadly, Instant Theatre demanded a team of three trained actors each with three distinct roles.
 The 'Questioner' would gather the first scene of a story through a neutral question and answer process in which they were obliged to accept all answers heard.
 When enough information for that scene was gather the other two would take on parts with everything else being offered to the wider audience.
 Parts would include other characters, but also include inanimate objects, such tables, doors, mountains, as well as natural effects like the wind and the rain.

 The critical thing, like membership of the company, was that all participation was voluntary.
 No one could be forced or manipulated in participation which often meant that performance included periods of waiting for parts to be filled.
 But through the sale of Instant Theatre particularly to overseas audiences, Word And Action was one of the few independent theatre companies to survives the severe cuts to community arts budgets in the 1980s.

 From 1985 the company operated without subsidy and grew to 17 employees at one point with anything up to four performance teams working in different countries at the same time.
 Throughout its time, the company regularly toured most western European countries, including Finland, Sweden, Norway, Denmark, Germany, Netherlands, Belgium, France, Luxembourg, Switzerland, Austria, Hungary, Italy, Spain and Portugal.
 There was even a Word And Action team working in Berlin the night the Wall fell.

 The Stories

 Although at first the stories were performed and then discarded, in the early eighties the company began to create a record of these 'collective stories'.
-Arough this time, Gregory began to compile a number of them for comparison and critical analysis to see what value if any lay in any themes and patterns that might arise.
+Around this time, Gregory began to compile a number of them for comparison and critical analysis to see what value if any lay in any themes and patterns that might arise.
 Drawing from Jung and other work on symbolism he compiled a collection of 400 stories along with an accompanying commentary.
 The book, The Group Dream was eventually completed.